patriceguyot/Yin/README.md

 \[1\] De Cheveigné, A., & Kawahara, H. (2002).
 YIN, a fundamental frequency estimator for speech and music.
 The Journal of the Acoustical Society of America, 111(4), 1917-1930.

-All the functions in the code correspond to step in the article \[1\].
+All the functions in the code correspond to steps in the article \[1\].
 Meanwhile, the difference function has been modify substantially in order to improve speed.
-Finally, speed have been improved by more than 1000x.
+Finally, speed has been improved by more than 1000x.

 ## Prerequisites